attcs/Octree/docs/README.md

 OrthoTree implements several ready-made, highly-optimized spatial queries out-of-the-box:
 * **Range Search**: `RangeSearch(range, ...)` Finds entities that overlap or are entirely within a bounding box.
 * **Collision Detection**: `CollisionDetection(...)` Retrieves pairs of entities whose geometrical boundaries intersect.
 * **KNN**: `GetNearestNeighbors(point, k, ...)` Finds the k-closest entities to a given point.
-For boxes, it consider optimistic and pessimistic distance, that could result more than k entities, that surely contains the real k-closest entities with preceise tests.
+For boxes, it considers optimistic and pessimistic distances, which could result in more than k entities that surely contain the real k-closest entities after precise tests.
 * **Pick Search**: `PickSearch(point, ...)` Finds entities containing a given point.
 * **Raycasting**: `RayIntersectedAll(ray, ...)` or `RayIntersectedFirst(ray, ...)` finds intersections along a ray.
 * **Plane Search**: `PlaneSearch(plane, ...)` Finds entities intersected by a hyperplane.